Kat632/P3-Sims4-RealEstate-Quiz/README.md

 ### User Stories

-* As a user I want an new quiz about the Sims 4 to play.
+* As a user I want a new quiz about the Sims 4 to play.
 * As a user I want to be able to test my knowledge against other people.
 * As a user I want to play a quiz that is unique.